apanichella/JavaInstrumentation/README.md

 `java -cp target/aistr.jar nl.tudelft.instrumentation.Main --type=symbolic --file=Problem1.java > instrumented/Problem1.java`

-Second of all, we need to add the Z3 library to the classpath to be able to do symbolic execution.
-We would then compile  using the following command:
+Second of all, we need to compile using the following command:

-`javac -cp target/aistr.jar:lib/com.microsoft.z3.jar:. instrumented/Problem1.java `
+`javac -cp target/aistr.jar:. instrumented/Problem1.java `

-Finally, we also need to add the Z3 library to the classpath when running an instrumented Java file for the second lab:
+Finally, we can run an instrumented Java file for the second lab:

-`java -cp target/aistr.jar:lib/com.microsoft.z3.jar:./instrumented:.
+`java -cp target/aistr.jar:./instrumented:.
 Problem1`

 ## Lab 3 - Automated Patching with Genetic Algorithms
 For Lab 3, it is almost identical to the steps shown for Lab 1.
 The only change is to use the `patching` type when instrumenting the file: